Takashiidobe/system-design-notes/README.md

 ## All good things must come to an end

-After playing on the server has gone smoothly for months, one day, you login to your beloved server and find that you have been "griefed".
+After playing on the server has gone smoothly for months, one day, you login to your beloved server and find that you have been “griefed”.
 You and your friends were trying to build a replica of the Space Station in Minecraft, but it has been dynamited to smithereens.
-Who could've done this?
+Who could’ve done this?
 Sadly, Nobody knows.

-Before pointing fingers, you remember that anybody can log into your server, as you didn't require any authentication, so it doesn't have to be one of your friends.
-That's a relief.
+Before pointing fingers, you remember that anybody can log into your server, as you didn’t require any authentication, so it doesn’t have to be one of your friends.
+That’s a relief.

 Secondly, to make sure nothing like this happens again, you start to think about enabling audits on the server.
-You'd like to know who logs in, and having every action they make jotted down, so you know who's a nefarious actor to ban from the server if they do anything bad.
+You’d like to know who logs in, and having every action they make jotted down, so you know who’s a nefarious actor to ban from the server if they do anything bad.

-But that won't bring back the state of the server.
-You suggest creating backups -- every day, you save the state of the server, and write it to a file.
+But that won’t bring back the state of the server.
+You suggest creating backups – every day, you save the state of the server, and write it to a file.
 This file is saved on the server, and an administrator can rollback to any previous state.
 Since our server is pretty small, and we have plenty of space for now, you store backups for a year.